MyBitFoundation/MyBit-Network.tech/README.md

 :factory: A software development kit for the automated machine economy.

-The SDK's which contain all the functional logic of [MyBit-Go](https://github.com/MyBitFoundation/MyBit-Go.app).
-These contracts allow developers to create crowdsales for digital assets, which are represented on the Ethereum blockchain as ERC20 dividend tokens.
-Crowdsales can receive ETH or ERC20 tokens, and the asset-tokens they produce and receive dividends in ETH or any ERC20 token depending on the preferences of the investors.
+The SDK's are a group of contracts that contain all the functional logic of [MyBit-Go](https://github.com/MyBitFoundation/MyBit-Go.app).
+These contracts allow developers to create crowdsales and receive dividends from assets.
+Crowdsales are essentially ICO's that produce dividend-tokens representing a particular asset.
+Crowdsales can receive ETH or ERC20 tokens, and the asset-tokens they produce can receive dividends in ETH or any ERC20 token depending on the preferences of the investors.

-If you would like to try a simple example see [Hello-Network](https://github.com/MyBitFoundation/hello-network) or if you would like to import the SDK contracts into your project as an NPM package see [Network.js](https://github.com/MyBitFoundation/network.js)
+If you would like to try a simple example see [Hello-Network](https://github.com/MyBitFoundation/hello-network)

+If you would like to import the SDK contracts into your project as an NPM package see [Network.js](https://github.com/MyBitFoundation/network.js)

 ## Getting Started
 First install dependencies using [Yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable):